 Call Emergency Number

 As soon as you confirm it is cardiac arrest, call for help.
-Explain to them what you have done and what you are planning to do.
+Explain to the paramedics what measures you applied done and what techniques you want to administer.
 Also, seek any advice on how to better deal with your patient.

 Begin the CPR

 Begin giving the CPR while another person is performing AED.
 However, if you are alone, call for help before giving the CPR.

 - Give a 30 minutes chest compression.
 After every 30 minutes interval, give 2 breaths